Hands on: Surface Laptop Studio review

 Price and availability

-The Surface Laptop Studio is available for preorder today, starting at $1,599 (around £1,200, AU$2,200).
-We don't know what the exact configurations will be, but we're assuming that this intro model will have the Intel Core i5-11300H, 16GB of RAM, a 256GB SSD.
-Although, there are configurations available with more powerful hardware.
+The Surface Laptop Studio is available for preorder today, starting at $1,599 (around £1,200, AU$2,200) and will be on store shelves October 5 – at least in the US.
+The Microsoft UK store says that the Surface Laptop Studio is coming sometime next year, and it's not even listed in Australia yet.

+That intro price will get you an 11th-generation Intel Core i5 processor, 16GB of RAM and a 256GB SSD.
+You can bump up every component in the device for a price, and the top-end spec has an eye-watering price of $3,099 (about £2,270, AU$4,260).

-You can bump the Surface Laptop Studio up to an Intel Core i7-11370H, 32GB of RAM and up to a 2TB SSD, plus if you do go for the Core i7 model, you'll get an Nvidia GeForce RTX 3050 Ti.
+That will get you an Intel Core i7-11370H, 32GB of RAM and a 2TB SSD, along with dedicated Nvidia GeForce RTX 3050 Ti graphics, but it's still a hard price to swallow.

 We're not sure what these configurations will actually cost, but we'll update this article as soon as information becomes available.